What in the World Is Jackfruit?

 - Take out the tuna in this tuna salad sandwich, and add jackfruit.

-- Toss jackfruit with this rich Mole Sauce.
+- Toss jackfruit with a rich Mole Sauce.

 - Season jackfruit with your favorite taco seasoning, then serve with black beans, fajita veggies, and this Vegan Cashew Queso Sauce.